michaelcullum/fig-standards/bylaws/001-voting-protocol.md

 9. Responsibility for vote tallying is shared between the member who starts a vote and the FIG Secretaries, both of whom should confirm the result.

+10. FIG Members may vote on any vote defined in the bylaws, ammendments to the bylaws or any other measure so long as the bylaws do not cover that area and define that actions must be carried out in a specific way.

+11. All votes on ammendments to the bylaws of the PHP FIG, votes on measures not defined in the bylaws, acceptance votes, expulsion votes, and membership votes must have a two week discussion period on the mailing list.

+12. Errata votes, bylaw interpretation votes and entrance votes must have a five day discussion period on the mailing list, however a two week discussion is recommended.

+13. Voting members who leave during the course of a vote may still vote on that measure provided they were members when the vote commenced and contribute to quorum.

 * * *